TennisBowling/executionbackup/README.md

 # ExecutionBackup
-A Ethereum execution layer multiplexer enabling execution node failover and multiplexing.
+An Ethereum execution layer multiplexer enabling execution node failover and multiplexing.

 ## Installing
-EB has provided releases for Linux, Windows, and MacOS.
+ExecutionBackup (EB), has provided releases for Linux, Windows, and MacOS.
 You can download the latest release [here](https://github.com/tennisbowling/executionbackup/releases/latest).

 You can also build from source using the following commands: